GoogleCloudPlatform/gke-networking-recipes/ingress/multi-cluster/mci-basic/README.md

     backendconfig.cloud.google.com/backend-health-check created
     ```

-7. It can take up to 10 minutes for the load balancer to deploy fully.
+4. It can take up to 10 minutes for the load balancer to deploy fully.
 Inspect the MCI resource to watch for events that indicate how the deployment is going.
 Then capture the IP address for the MCI ingress resource.

-    ```sh
+    ```bash
     $ kubectl --context=gke-1 describe mci/foobar-ingress -n multi-cluster-demo
     Name:         foobar-ingress
     Namespace:    multi-cluster-demo